isndev/qbm-websocket/readme/handshake.md

-# `qbm-ws`: Handshake Process
+# `qbm-websocket`: Handshake Process

-This document details the WebSocket handshake process as handled by the `qbm-http` and `qbm-ws` modules.
+This document details the WebSocket handshake process as handled by the `qbm-http` and `qbm-websocket` modules.

 ## Overview